freezy/dmd-extensions/README.md

 ## Credits

+- NoEx for the excellent TPA grabber code.
 - [Cropper](http://cropper.codeplex.com/) for some of the neat screen capture code
 - Tom Speirs, Lucky1, CarnyPriest and Russdx for their help on the DMD code